geoscotton/conemo_app_copy/bower_components/phonegap-file-downloader/README.md

 -------
 Upon initial app installation, any files that you will want to insert into content will have to be downloaded from a remote server.

-The URLs to the files can be changed by modifying the array `files.download_links`.
+The URLs to the files can be changed by modifying the array `downloaderGlobal.download_links`.

 The order in the array should correspond to the numerical ID you will use to identify the media in the content.

 For example:
 ```
-files.download_links = [
+downloaderGlobal.download_links = [
 		"http://example.com/video_funny.mp4",
 		"http://example.com/video_mediocre.mp4",
 		"http://example.com/video_sad.mp4"